-You need to consider the weight of the lens also.
-If you want to photograph birds when you are trekking then carrying a heavy lens won’t be a good choice.
-You should be comfortable with the weight of the lens.
+You must also consider the weight of the lens.
+If you want to photograph birds during a trek, carrying a heavy lens won’t be a good choice.
+You must be comfortable with the weight of the lens.

 5. Handheld Vs Tripod

 Certain photographers take photos handheld whereas others use tripods or monopods.
 P

 Photographers using a tripod can go for the heavier telephoto prime lenses.
 I recommend using telephoto zoom lenses or lightweight prime lenses like the 300mm f4 for handheld bird photography.

 You can also use the new 500mm f4 from Canon/ Nikon/ Sony for handheld shots if you can balance the weight.

 6. Are you Planning to use a Teleconverter

 If you plan to use a Teleconverter along with your lens, go for a prime lens.